Harrison Birtwistle (1934 - 2022)

-The music of Birtwistle has attracted international conductors including Stefan Asbury, David Atherton, Pierre Boulez, Daniel Barenboim, Christoph von Dohnányi, Peter Eötvös, Elgar Howarth, Daniel Harding, Vladimir Jurowski, Oliver Knussen, Ingo Metzmacher, Sir Antonio Pappano, Sir Simon Rattle, David Robertson, Franz Welser-Möst and Ryan Wigglesworth.
+The music of Birtwistle has attracted international conductors including Stefan Asbury, David Atherton, Pierre Boulez, Daniel Barenboim, Nicholas Collon, Christoph von Dohnányi, Peter Eötvös, Edward Gardner, Elgar Howarth, Daniel Harding, Vladimir Jurowski, Oliver Knussen, Ingo Metzmacher, Sir Antonio Pappano, Sir Simon Rattle, David Robertson, Robin Ticciati, Franz Welser-Möst, and Ryan Wigglesworth.
 He has received commissions from leading performing organizations, and his music has been featured in major festivals and concert series in Europe, the USA and Japan.
 Birtwistle has received many honours including the 1986 Grawemeyer Award, the Chévalier des Arts et des Lettres (1986), a British knighthood (1988), the Siemens Prize (1995) and the Wihuri Sibelius prize for music (2015).
 He was made Companion of Honour in 2001.
 Recordings of his music are available on the Decca, Deutsche Grammophon, Teldec, Signum, NMC, CPO and ECM labels.

 Harrison Birtwistle is published by Boosey & Hawkes and Universal Edition.

-Please click here for Harrison Birtwistle's current timeline.
+Please click here for Harrison Birtwistle's timeline

 This biography is for information only and should not be reproduced.